The second year of the pandemic messed with you more than you realize

 You go back to the city where you used to live, and reconnect with the life you used to have.
 The last time you saw this place, you were fleeing it.
 Now you’re just a visitor.

-Your broken friends circle is temporarily reassembled, everyone jittery as they take in each other’s z-axis for the first time in over a year.
+Your broken friend-circle is temporarily reassembled, everyone jittery as they take in each other’s z-axis for the first time in over a year.
 Everyone has been hanging out without everyone else.
 There is no everyone anymore.

 Your friends who got pregnant in the pandemic are now friends who have kids in the pandemic.
 You imagine what their lives are like now.
 Your imagination fails.